 There are two types of stretch marks.
 New stretch marks, called striae rubra, may be purple, red or pink depending on your skin tone.
 They may also be slightly raised or itchy.
 Old stretch marks, called striae alba, are flatter and lighter.
 Striae alba are a white or silver colour and may take on a wrinkled or papery texture.

-Reveal Your Best Skin Yet at AF Aesthetics in Sydney, AU
+Request Your Consultation at AF Aesthetics in Sydney, AU

-AF Aesthetics, located in Sydney, was founded to provide full-service cosmetic care to our patients, delivering superior results in a comfortable and contemporary environment.
-We aim to provide you with a personalised, patient-focused experience that keeps your skin healthy and looking its best.
+AF Aesthetics, located in Sydney, was founded to provide full-service cosmetic care to our patient in a comfortable and contemporary environment.
+We aim to provide you with a personalised, patient-focused experience that keeps your skin healthy.
 To request a dermatology appointment in Chatswood, contact us online or by phone on 8004 3323.